koenw/stratum/README.md

 * Continue your journey by [building pre-configured images](#building-a-custom-image), [Managing your system using Nix Flakes](#using-nix-flakes) or perusing the [options reference](./docs/options.md)

-## Customization & Management
+## Installation & Configuration

 Configuration of the system and the SD image is done using [Nix flakes](https://nixos.wiki/wiki/Flakes).

-The idea is to include `stratum.nixosModules.stratum` module which gives you access to all the magic.
-See the [options reference](./docs/options.md) for a detailed overview of the (stratum specific) configuration options.
+Just include `stratum.nixosModules.stratum` module which gives you access to all the magic.
+See the [options reference](./docs/options.md) for a detailed overview of the (stratum specific) configuration options, and the [example `flake.nix`](./flake.nix.example) for an example.

-### Building a Custom Image
+### Installation

 The recommended way to install a new *Raspberry Pi Time Server* is to bootstrap the system by building a custom image that will have your network and users